 Oversaw delivery of primary care, mental health, and substance abuse recovery services to East and West Oaklanders.

 Advises team supporting children exposed to violence, neglect, and abuse.

 Co-Founder, Boy Scout Troop 100, Beebe Memorial Cathedral

 Empowers young people of color from Oakland teaching them life skills.

 Dedicated Husband, Father, Mentor, and Local School Leader

 Loren and his wife of 12 years, Erica, met at First Fridays in Oakland’s Preservation Park.
 They have two kids, daughter Camryn (8) and son Manny (5).
 Loren is committed to creating a better world for them and all children to grow up in.

-Loren currently serves as a youth soccer coach, and as PTA President at his daughter’s public school, where he works with parents, teachers, and school leaders to cultivate a school community that helps all kids reach for their full potential.
+Loren currently serves as a youth soccer coach, and served as PTA President at his kids' public school, where he worked with parents, teachers, and school leaders to cultivate a school community that helps all kids reach for their full potential.

 Loren has also served as a mentor through Big Brothers, Big Sisters, and has been active in creating youth development and education programs through his church.
 He is a member of the Shiloh Church, Phi Beta Sigma Fraternity, and the East Oakland Collective.